woctezuma/steam-filtered-image-data/README.md

 ## Filtering

-The filtering consist in the removal of:
+The filtering consists in the removal of:
 -   blank images, i.e. images for which grayscale image intensity extrema are equal,
 -   images of uncommon resolution:
     - anything but 640x360 for logos,